jonthorell/PirateIsland/README.md

 data = {
         "ID": 2,
+		# id: used in if/elif statements
         "noun": "bottle",
+		# the noun in cleartext.
         "description": "a dirty old bottle",
+		# what is printed in "You can see:" or
+		# in inventory
         "exam": exam,
+		# The text printed when player examines the
+		# object.
+In this case, the value of
+		# variable exam
         "location": 4,
+		# in which location is the object
+		# -1 = being carried
         "gettable": True,
+		# can it be picked up?
         "visible": True
+		# is it visible?
+		# used in two ways:
+		# 1 a object can be invisible until the player has done
+		# something else first.
+		# 2 The object is immovable and described in the verbose text
+		# of the location.
+It is still an object though than can be
+		# examined.
+In order for it to not show up in "You can see:"
+		# as well, it needs to be invisible
     }

 ```